$556,030Average Value$290Average Price per Sq Ft4Homes For Sale

 When they’re looking to get outside, residents here have options throughout the area.
 Mansfield Township Community Park spans 40 acres and offers sports fields and courts, a playground and the start of the Kinkora Trail, which runs for several miles.
 The Assiscunk Creek is popular for fishing and paddling, as well as occasional boating.
 Nearby towns offer more opportunities for outdoor enjoyment.
 “There are a lot of parks and recreation in the surrounding area,” Strohm says.
 “Columbus isn’t too far away, and there’s a beautiful park and lake community.”
 The Columbus Civic and Athletic Club has indoor and outdoor sports facilities in Mansfield Township, while less than 5 miles east Georgetown Community Park has fields, courts and paths for walkers.

-The Mansfield Township Civic Club in Mansfield Township, New Jersey, is a community organization that provides recreational facilities and programs, including a fitness center and various sports programs.
+The Mansfield Township Civic Club in Mansfield Township has a fitness center and various fields.

 1/2